Tess Bateman: Characterisation

 Tess is characterised as "a traditionalist" who wants to maintain standards that she was taught in nursing college.
 She is billed as "quite old school [and] quite strict".
 She is a highly experienced nurse who knows how to handle others.
 Her appearance as "a kill-joy and inflexible" can cause her to appear like "a bit of a stiff" to the younger members of her team.
 However, Tess wants to protect her staff and will be there for them in "their darkest hour".
-Packer thought Tess' work ethic worked as she would get good results with little errors.
-She added that Tess' experience has proven that this is the best way to achieve the results and that she does not want to "make people's lives a misery".
+Packer thought Tess's work ethic worked as she would get good results with little errors.
+She added that Tess's experience has proven that this is the best way to achieve the results and that she does not want to "make people's lives a misery".
 Packer did not believe that Tess was a "bossy" person and instead thought that she "wants everyone to do their best", so reminds them.
-The actress drew on her experience as a teacher for this aspect of Tess' personality.
+The actress drew on her experience as a teacher for this aspect of Tess's personality.

-Whilst Packer did not always agree with Tess' opinions and worried that she was too "harsh" on her staff, she believed she was realistic, which she had been told by real life nurses.
+While Packer did not always agree with Tess's opinions and worried that she was too "harsh" on her staff, she believed she was realistic, which she had been told by real life nurses.
 She opined that this made Tess a "complex character".
 Despite her strict work ethic, Tess has a "wicked, dry, sense of humour".
 The character is also quite maternal; this led Packer to opine that Tess would choose nursing over becoming a doctor.
 Outside of her job, Tess is religious and regularly attends church, but does not advertise it.
 Her backstory states that she was raised in Cardiff and is a third generation Jamaican.

 Introduction and family

 The character is introduced as an emergency nurse practitioner, reflecting the rise in nurse practitioners being hired in NHS hospitals.
 Tess first appears in the first part of the series eighteen double episode "End of the Line", originally broadcast on 13 September 2003.
 In her first episode, Tess takes control of dealing with patients in the ED following news of a major incident, where a train has derailed and a tunnel has collapsed.
 Packer felt nervous on her first day of filming, but settled in quickly due to the friendly cast.
 She dubbed it "one of the easiest first days I have ever had".
 Tess establishes good relationships with clinical lead Harry Harper (Simon MacCorkindale) and clinical nurse manager Charlie Fairhead (Derek Thompson), but clashes with registrar Simon Kaminski (Christopher Colquhoun).
 In her early episodes, Tess fights to hire a mental health nurse, following an attack on nurse Roxy Bird (Loo Brealey).
-Consequently, Abs Denham (James Redmond) is hired and despite some initial setbacks, he wins Tess' approval.
-Packer believed that Abs exposed Tess' maternal nature as she struggles to be hard on him.
+Consequently, Abs Denham (James Redmond) is hired and despite some initial setbacks, he wins Tess's approval.
+Packer believed that Abs exposed Tess's maternal nature as she struggles to be hard on him.
 The actress hoped the character would be used to explore topical issues facing nurses in the National Health Service (NHS).